 Day 3 – Moon/Selene

 Day 5 – Mercury/Hermes

 Day 7 – Venus/Aphrodite

 This cycle is repeated three more times.
 Any days left over between the end of the fourth cycle and the new moon are dedicated to the Aether.

 For more information on this, refer to Jean-Louis de Biasi’s Rediscover the Magick of the Gods and Goddesses.

-Needless to say, zodiac signs, the 36 ancient Egyptian decans, astrological rulers and astral events, such as eclipses, are incorporated.
+Now that we understand the basic structure of The Ultimate Pagan Almanac 2022, it should be noted that zodiac signs, the 36 ancient Egyptian decans, astrological rulers and astral events, such as eclipses, are also incorporated.

 Flipping through the book is a fascinating experience as each day is shown to have so many possibilities for very different magickal workings.
-It’s also a good starting point for investigating unusual results obtained in a magickal working, due to multiplicity of currents available.
-Those working with multiple pantheons would greatly benefit if they were willing to approach the calendar underpinning their practices with an open mind.
-I foresee many trying out the approached detailed herein.
+It’s also a good starting point for investigating unusual results obtained in a magickal working, due to multiplicity of currents revealed to be acting each day.
+Eclectic practitioners, working with multiple pantheons will greatly benefit as a smorgasbord of options opens itself up to them.